- Program Coordinator:

 |Mathematics Doctoral-Level Coursework (MATH 70000 or 80000 level) 1||30|

 Each student is required to take a set of basic courses as outlined in the Departmental Information and Policy Guide.
 Students may petition to have specific course requirements waived if minimum B grade was obtained for an equivalent course at another institution.
 The basic courses will prepare the student for the candidacy examination.

 Each doctoral candidate, upon admission to candidacy, must register for MATH 87199 for a total of 30 credit hours.
-It is expected that a doctoral candidate will continuously register for Dissertation I, and thereafter MATH 87299, each semester, including summer, until all requirements for the degree have been met.
+It is expected that a doctoral candidate will continuously register for Dissertation I, and thereafter MATH 87299, each semester, until all requirements for the degree have been met.
 It is expected that candidates will present the results of their research in a defense open to students and faculty, at which the dissertation will be presented an defended before the dissertation committee.

 Candidacy for Degree

 This examination will be a comprehensive examination in the field of the major subject, and will be a substantially deeper test than the qualifying examination.